GoogleVoice vs Openphone: Which one is the best for your business?

 phone system for small business

-All-in-one business communication services; Google Voice vs OpenPhone
+Google Voice OpenPhone

 Cheaper plans by Google Voice but more options by OpenPhone